Guide to Norwegian Cruise Line Ships By Age (2024)

 Related Post: Guide to Norwegian Cruise Line Drink Packages

 If you don’t need all the bells and whistles of the larger mega-ships, the Jewel Class might be perfect for you.
-These ships still offer a classic NCL experience but with less crowds and less up-charges.
+These ships still offer a classic NCL experience but with less crowds and fewer up-charges.
 They also visit various parts of the world and more unique ports of call.

 Dawn Class

-The Dawn Class is yet another of the Norwegian Cruise Line ship classes.
-This class contains the pair of ships, Norwegian Star (2001) and Norwegian Dawn (2002).
+The Dawn class contains a pair of ships: Norwegian Star (2001) and Norwegian Dawn (2002).

 Guide to Norwegian Cruise Line Ship Classes

+These ships have plenty of typical offerings including a casino, a main theater with nightly entertainment, and the Bliss Ultra Lounge.
 Additionally, there is a good-sized pool deck with whirlpools, a golf driving range, a sports court, and even Splash Academy for the little ones.
-The newly renovated Norwegian Star even debuted a new Spice H2O adults area.
+Norwegian Star even has the Spice H2O adults-only area.

 For dining, the Dawn Class has the typical main dining rooms, as well as NCL signature specialty restaurants Le Bistro, La Cucina, Teppanyaki, and Cagney’s Steakhouse.
-The ships also offer a complimentary Asian restaurant, O’Sheehan’s Pub, and a traditional cruise buffet.
+The ships also offer a complimentary Asian restaurant, O’Sheehan’s Bar & Grill, and a traditional cruise buffet.
+Norwegian Dawn features The Cellars Wine Bar and Los Lobos Cantina sprucing up the already enjoyable restaurant and bar line-up.

 Sun Class

 Among the smallest of the Norwegian Cruise Line ship classes is the Sun Class.
-At 77-78K gross tons, Norwegian Sky (1999) and Norwegian Sun (2001) carry 1,900-2,000 passengers.
-Both ships were refurbished just a few years ago and often sail short weekend cruises to the brand’s private island in the Bahamas, Great Stirrup Cay.
+At 77,000 to 78,000 gross tons, Norwegian Sky (1999) and Norwegian Sun (2001) carry 1,900 to 2,000 passengers each.
+Both ships were refurbished just a few years ago.

 The ships’ renovations included updates to the staterooms, dining venues, and bars and lounges.
 Among the new additions to Norwegian Sky were the Pinnacle Lounge and Sushi Bar, the Bliss Ultra Lounge, the Local Bar and Grill, and a Starbucks.
+Norwegian Sun received the Bliss Ultra Lounge, Los Lobos Cantina, and more.

 The specialty restaurant offerings do differ slightly by ship.
 Norwegian Sky is home to Le Bistro, La Cucina, and Cagney’s Steakhouse.
 While Norwegian Sun has Teppanyaki, Moderno, and Los Lobos Cantina in addition.